thecoreyford/GoogleAI-Crash-Course/course-notes.md

 * The derivative of L1 is k (a constant, whose value is independent of weight).

 Hence, L1 can get to zero (without zeroing out because of floating point precision limitations).

+---

+# Neural Networks
+We want models that learn non-linearities!

+You need to add in a non-linearity, not just more layers!

+One common is called Relu (rectified linear unit): *F(x)=max(0,x)*
+* Above zero linear, below non-linear
+* others sig, tanh etc...

+Can stack layers up:
+* trained with back propagation (lets you do gradient descent of complex model)

+## Sprial

+* Lots of neurons and lots of layers, slow computationally, not very interpretable - how do nodes contribute.

+* Reducing learning rate for smoother loss curve, less neurons gives....
+    * ... faster learning, but similar test loss.

+* No regularization - adding will create a smoother loss cure (less spikey).

+* Change batch size & learning rate (less jumping around alot).

+---

+# Training Neural Nets: Backpropagation

+You don't need to know about the implementation (but you may like it anyway!)!

+Remember that a gradient is a vector of partial derivatives with respect to the weights.

+It relies on the ideas of gradients -> differential functions!!!!!

+Gradients can vanish:
+* Relus are useful here
+* Limit depth of model (signal vs noise)

+Gradients can EXPLODE:
+* Learning rate too high can get carzy instabilities NANS

+Relus can die:
+* everything below can't be propegated back through

+Useful to have normalised inputs (-1 to 1), helping gradient descent converge.
+* linear scaling
+* hard cap
+* log scaling

+## Dropout Regularization
+* Remove units in a network for a single gradient step @ a given probability
+* Key advance!

+---

+# Multi-class Neural Nets

+* Models that can predict many different things (unlike logistic regression).
+    * apple, banna, car, fish, dog, camel, iPhone...

+Logit layer!

+One-Vs-All (for Multi-Class)
+* One logistic-regression output node for each possible class
+* Can do in a deep-network (different output nodes)

+Sometimes we will know if the output if for ONE particular class (either a pear or apple or banna).
+Hence, notes should all sum to one -> using SOFTMAX.

+**SoftMax**
+When we have a single-label multi class

+**Logistic Regression**
+When we have a multi-label classification strategy, not summing to 1

+**Single-label multi class solutions:**
+* Full SoftMax
+    * Brute force; calculates for all classes
+* Candidate Sampleing
+    * Train output notes for positive labels, but only for random sample of negatives

+---

+# Embeddings
+**Motivation:**
+* 1 million movies, half million users seens some
+* Want to reccomend movies

+Organising on one line dosen't quite work

+Two dimensions works alittle better... three work even better.. etc...

+Supervised information will tailor the embeddings to be learn't for the desired task.
+Hidden layer + one unit per dimension.

+**Input Representation**
+1. Build a dictionarry mapping each feature to an int from 0 to no of movies - 1
+2. Embbedem (Sparse vector encoding)

+#### TODO: Collaborative Filtering